A guide to taking an enema

 Make sure that the tap mechanism is closed before you fill up the bag with fluids.

 - Fill the enema bag or bucket with warm filtered distilled water or bottled water.
 A half a litre should be enough until you are more experienced in this procedure.
-There are suggested enema recipes on this site and in our instruction leaflet, which ships with your order, and at www.enemarecipes.co.uk
+There are suggested enema recipes on this site, and at www.enemarecipes.co.uk For more detailed information you could consider purchasing ‘The Enema Solution’ booklet from the shop in our site.

 - Open the tap to run some of the water through the tube and out of the tap to release any air in the long tubing or tap.
 Close the tap again ready to start.